infocyph/Toolset/README.md

 # Toolset

-Welcome to **Toolset**, a collection of essential scripts for managing Docker environments and PHP versions with ease.
-This repository includes powerful tools like `dockex` and `phpx` to automate various tasks, from Docker container management to switching PHP versions and managing extensions.
+Welcome to **Toolset**, a versatile set of scripts designed to streamline your Docker and PHP environment management tasks.
+This repository provides two key utilities: `dockex` for Docker container management, and `phpx` for PHP version and extension management.

 ## Table of Contents
 - [Installation](#installation)